 Because the Lawhill Maritime Centre receives no state funding, its students – the majority of whom come from financially-stressed homes – are reliant on bursaries provided by the maritime and related industries to fund their education from Grade 10 to 12.

 “Many schools do a good job of educating the youth, but few schools prepare young students for a career.
-A school such as the Lawhill Maritime Centre at Simons Town High is exactly what South Africa needs considering the country’s high levels of unemployment.” - Sean Day, South-African born chairman of the Teekay Corporation.
+A school such as the Lawhill Maritime Centre at Simons Town High is exactly what South Africa needs considering the country’s high levels of unemployment.” - Sean Day, South-African born former chairman of the Teekay Corporation.

 The Lawhill Maritime Centre is totally non-racial and the Maritime Studies course is available to qualifying young South Africans.